MelleB/modeful-poc/README.rst

 software would focus on power users.
 Enable them to create, modify and navigate swiftly, without leaving home row.

 Modeful is focused on power users.
-The current state is a more of a proof of concept to show that modal editing indeed does work for diagram creation.
+The current version is a proof of concept to show that modal editing indeed does work for diagram creation.

-The first version of modeful is built using on Kivy_.
+This first version of modeful is built using on Kivy_.
 It's a fantastic framework to create quick proof of concepts.
 If things get more serious a rewrite might be needed in a compiled language (C++/C#/...), we'll see...